CUBRID/cubrid-manual/en/sql/query/hq.rst

 .. note::

-    **HASH LIST SCAN** optimization for a hierarchical query with join table is performed starting from CUBRID 11.0.
+    **HASH LIST SCAN** optimization for a hierarchical query with join table is supported starting from CUBRID 11.0.